benyamin-nayudi/biography/README.md

 # biography
-this is just a biography web page about bill gates!
+this is just a small biography web page about bill gates!